 A reliable transport network for moving the wounded away from the front line is essential to military medicine.

-The catastrophic failure of medical systems during the Crimean War (1853–56) demonstrated the vital importance of a good transport network.
+For the British Armed Forces, the need for such systems had been learned through painful experience.
+For example, the catastrophic failure of medical systems during the Crimean War (1853–56) demonstrated the vital importance of a good transport network.

 The Chain of Evacuation

 The principle of the chain of evacuation is still in use.
 It has kept up with improvements in global transport.
-In the Second World War (1939–45), aeroplanes were used to send the seriously wounded to base hospitals, alongside motorised vehicles, trains and ships.
+In the Second World War (1939–45), aeroplanes were increasingly used to send the seriously wounded to base hospitals, alongside motorised vehicles, trains and ships.

 By the Korean War (1950–53), helicopters could transport the wounded to local Mobile Army Surgical Hospitals (MASH units) near the war zone within minutes.
 During the Vietnam War (1955–75), it took 45 days for a seriously injured soldier to return to the United States, by the Iraq War (2003–11), it took less than four days.